mui/material-ui/pages/api/button-base.md

 ---
 filename: /packages/material-ui/src/ButtonBase/ButtonBase.js
+title: API of ButtonBase
 ---

 <!--- This documentation is automatically generated, do not try to edit it. -->

 # ButtonBase

+<p class="description">The API documentation of the ButtonBase React component.</p>

 `ButtonBase` contains as few styles as possible.
 It aims to be a simple building block for creating a button.